-The Baxter statue is being funded with private donations through the Oklahoma Tennis Foundation and the Edmond Visual Arts Commission.
+The Baxter statue was funded with private donations through the Oklahoma Tennis Foundation and the Edmond Visual Arts Commission.

 - Official Academic Transcript

-- Recommendation from USTA Oklahoma Junior Competition Committee or teacher/counselor who know applicant well
+- Recommendation from Teacher/Counselor who knows applicant well

-- Copies of expense receipts will be required before the scholarship is awarded.
+- Copies of expense receipts will be required before the scholarship funds are reimbursed.

 - A well-written paragraph including your goals in tennis and what the OKTF Mission Statement means to you.